Timo-Ko/language-affect-context-timescale/README.md

 - theory-guided regression analyses using selected LIWC markers;
 - supplementary feature-family and robustness analyses;
 - generating manuscript figures and result tables.

+## Data Availability

+Raw smartphone keyboard logs and raw survey/EMA records are not publicly shared because they contain sensitive participant-level digital behavior data and are subject to participant privacy and ethics restrictions.

+The analyses in this repository use privacy-preserving, aggregated keyboard-derived variables together with survey and EMA variables.
+The aggregated analysis data needed to reproduce the reported results are available via PsychArchives.